Hold onto your compasses because our QGIS tutorial will give you a blueprint of how to use QGIS 3 (which is ranked as our #2 GIS software)

 If you want to adjust the symbology, QGIS has a shortcut to access the layer styling.
 By clicking the “layer styling” button, the symbology panel opens on the right-hand side.

 In the layer styling panel, this is how you can change the symbology styles.
-You can also create point, line and polygon symbols by adding several together.
+You can also create points, lines, and polygon symbols by adding several together.

-You can also adjust the transparency of features in the map.
+You can also adjust the transparency of features on the map.
 Optionally, you can save it as a style file for later use.